 In celebration of Thanksgiving, I give you our annual Turkey Torts of a few potential and actual lawsuits from this holiday.
-From deep-fried Turkeys to salmonella salads, the holiday gives personal injury lawyers a great deal to be thankful for.
-This year we have an array of Thanksgiving-related litigation to report from copyright to torts.
+Putting aside the regular murders occurring on this holiday by family members, the holiday continues to be replete with torts from deep-fried Turkeys to salmonella salads.
+The holiday gives personal injury lawyers a great deal to be thankful for.

 A company in Fremont, California is facing a hostile work environment over ridiculing an employee for her celebration of Thanksgiving.
 Promila Awasthi, an Indian-born American citizen works at Infosys as a computer consultant, alleges that she faced a hostile work environment for celebrating Thanksgiving and was refused compensation for overtime hours worked.
 Infosys is a large India-based technology outsourcing company with offices in the United States.
 She alleges that her bosses made fun of her celebrating an “American” holiday because she is Indian and insisted that she work on Thanksgiving Day.
 She said that they responded to her request to celebrate Thanksgiving by calling her an “ABCD,” which stands for “American-Born Confused Desi.”